 Layer-2 Unicast Support

 IEEE 802 disagrees with 5G Americas’s [1, page 5] assertion that 3GPP Release 14 LTE V2X supports a “richer range of services than is possible using DSRC”.
 DSRC supports every ITS service supported by Release 14 C-V2X sidelink.
 Furthermore, Release 14 LTE V2X uses only broadcast [2, p.
 6] and lacks a native unicast capability on the medium access layer (layer 2).
 Even though systems using LTE V2X Release 14 on the lower layers could implement unicast transmissions using protocols in upper layers, such an approach is not efficient, especially when it comes to acknowledgment messages, which would have significant delay and large packet size overhead due to higher-layer protocols.
 In contrast, the medium access used in DSRC ensures that devices respond to a unicast message by sending an acknowledgment message within 32 microseconds with minimal packet sizes.
 Many ITS safety and efficiency services require direct unicast transmissions, for example, infrastructure-to-vehicle warnings (e.g. Wrong-Way Driving Alert [19]), communication to a V2X security credential management system (SCMS), and collection of probe vehicle data.
-These services will not be natively supported by the lower layers of LTE V2X, however, such services are natively supported by DSRC.
+These services will not be natively supported by the lower layers of LTE V2X but are natively supported by DSRC.

 Additional Services Enabled by Commercial Cellular Networks

-Several commenters [5], [7], [8] make ambiguous comments that suggest that by allocating ITS spectrum specifically to Release 14 LTE V2X, many of the benefits that can be derived from using (5G) cellular connectivity to vehicles accrue.
+Several commenters [5], [7], [8] make ambiguous comments suggesting that, by allocating ITS spectrum specifically to Release 14 LTE V2X, many of the benefits that can be derived from using (5G) cellular connectivity to vehicles accrue.
 This is inaccurate.
 Any Release 14 LTE V2X module that is actively used for ITS safety and efficiency services in ITS spectrum must be available for ITS services and would not be available to provide cellular connectivity.
 Cellular connectivity will require separate communication resources (i.e. radios and non-ITS channels).
 Hence, the advantages of cellular connectivity are orthogonal to C-V2X.
 The fact that C-V2X is also specified by 3GPP does not mean they are an integrated V2X solution.
 Cellular connectivity is just as easily coupled with a DSRC ITS safety and efficiency communication module.
-In fact, all on board units deployed today have cellular interfaces in addition to DSRC ITS communication modules operating in ITS spectrum and as such, are already utilizing the benefits of cellular connectivity when and where appropriate.
+In fact, all on-board units deployed today have cellular interfaces in addition to DSRC ITS communication modules operating in ITS spectrum and, as such, are already utilizing the benefits of cellular connectivity when and where appropriate.

 Spectrum needed for ITS